 Other revenue sources that may be available to fund some infrastructure improvements include private developer contributions, grants, and other tax revenue mechanisms that may be instituted, including value capture or mobility fee revenues.
 Estimates of these types of sources are not included in estimates developed for the LRTP, due to the uncertainty of both the potential and the magnitude of these sources.
-Another potential revenue source that, while not reflective of current local policy, can easily be estimated based on historical and future growth data, includes the balance of impact fee revenues, defined as the difference between the 2015 recommended rates and the effective rates.
+Other potential revenue sources that, while not reflective of current local policy, can easily be estimated based on historical and future growth data, include the balance of impact fee revenues, defined as the difference between the 2015 recommended rates and the effective rates and ad valorem property tax.
+Currently, Marion County does not allocate ad valorem property tax revenues to transportation infrastructure.
+The property tax revenue forecast summarized in Table 13 reflects one additional mil added to the current millage rate forecasted based on the last 30 years of taxable value in Marion County extrapolated to 2045.
+The added mil would most likely be split between transportation capacity improvements and O&M, but for the purpose of revenue forecasting, it is presented in aggregate.